kamilburda/gimp-export-layers/docs/sections/Advanced-Usage.md

 **\[number\]**

 A number incrementing for each layer.

-The numbering is separate for each layer group if "Treat layer groups as folders" is enabled.
+The numbering is separate for each layer group.

 Examples:
 * \[1\] → 1, 2, ...